Code-Institute-Submissions/DiscoverChina-MS2/README.md

 - Balsamiq
  - Balsamiq was used to create the wireframes during the early design process.
 - [Tinyjpg.com](https://tinyjpg.com)
- - To reduce image file sizes
+ - Tingjpg.com was used to reduce image file sizes, to improve loading times.

  ## Testing
 ### HTML Testing